padajar/padajar.github.io/_posts/2021-07-04-pset-template.md

 On a separate note, this is my first post back on this site after a year of posting on MIT Admissions.
 There’s a lot of posts that I’d like to make after finishing school (and finishing undergrad!) — reflecting on being an MIT Admissions blogger, thinking about my time at MIT, sharing some pictures from the post-graduation trip I took.
 But because I don’t want to force myself to write things before I’m ready to write, those posts will happen when they happen.

 But, excited to be back and posting here!
-I’m not sure[^1] how often people actually read on my own site, but I’ll continue to post here anyways.
+I’m not sure[^2] how often people actually read on my own site, but I’ll continue to post here anyways.

+[^1]: update: it’s now available on github [here](https://github.com/padajar/paolo-pset)!
-[^1]: well, i do know, because i have google analytics set up on this site; the answer is that it’s much, much fewer than the number of people who read mitadmissions
+[^2]: well, i do know, because i have google analytics set up on this site; the answer is that it’s much, much fewer than the number of people who read mitadmissions